Arnav-Meshram25/From-Destruction-to-Development-A-Product-Manager-s-Perspective-/strategy.md

+.

 🛠️ Strategic Rebuilding Roadmap
 A 3-phase execution plan for rebuilding Hiroshima — physically, emotionally, and symbolically.

 🔥 Phase 1: Emergency Response & Damage Assessment (0–6 Months)
-In the immediate aftermath of the bombing, the focus must shift to saving lives, containing hazards, and beginning the foundation for reconstruction.
+In the immediate aftermath of the bombing, the focus must shift to saving lives, containing hazards, and laying the groundwork for recovery.

 🔹 Key Objectives:
 Preserve what life and resources remain